 Course Title: Preparation for Adulthood (PfA) What will I study in year 9?
 This course is designed to support students through a combination of group and individual mentoring activities tailored to their individual needs.
 Students will focus on developing a range of skills which can support their preparation for adulthood for life beyond school.
 Due to the highly individualised nature of this subject, students for whom this is appropriate will be guided towards this option by Inclusive Learning or Pastoral staff.
 Students will experience a range of themes throughout the school year which will include: Higher Education & Employment Independent Living Participation in society Being as healthy as possible in adult life.
 Activities will include: Individual mentoring sessions; group work; practical based activities; interactive workshops; GCSE Options support; work related skills.
 Additional and personalised opportunities may also be available to students depending on their individual needs.
 What skills will I develop?
 This course is intended to develop skills required by the students in preparation for adulthood.
 Although personalised areas will be identified, students will have the opportunity to develop a range of skills such as: teamwork; emotional regulation; personal organisation; time management; self-regulation; healthy eating; and work-related skills.
 Students will develop their confidence and be more attuned to the skills required to manage their day to day lives both within and beyond school.
-Pathways at IGS: The intention of this course is to enable selected student to progress into Key Stage 4 with improved skills to enable them to be confident and engaged members of the school community with a greater awareness of independent skills to succeed in preparation for adulthood.
-Link to GCSE The nature of this course is to enable students to successfully specification: access a wider range of GCSE options and other technical/vocational course that might have otherwise been possible.
-The course will link to the BTEC Work Skills Level I specification as the thread running through its delivery with wider opportunities to explore the 4 PfA elements.
+Pathways at IGS: The intention of this course is to enable selected students to progress into Key Stage 4 with improved skills to enable them to be confident and engaged members of the school community with a greater awareness of independent skills to succeed in preparation for adulthood.
+Link to GCSE specification: The nature of this course is to enable students to successfully access a wider range of GCSE options and other technical/vocational course that might have otherwise been possible.
 Career pathways: On this course, the skills and experiences which will be developed will equip the selected students to work in a variety of different workplaces.
 The skills developed will be valuable for any workplace context.
-Who to see for further Mr Keane- Assistant Headteacher: Inclusion & Personalisation information: Mrs Malkinson- Deputy SENDCO Mrs Iliff- Key Stage 3 Inclusive Learning Manager Mrs Marshall- Associate Assistant Headteacher: Careers and Technical Education
+Who to see for further information: Mr Keane- Assistant Headteacher: Inclusion & Personalisation Mrs Malkinson- Deputy SENDCO Mrs Iliff- Key Stage 3 Inclusive Learning Manager Mrs Marshall- Associate Assistant Headteacher: Careers and Technical Education